deeheber/Danielle-s-Blog/src/content/blog/ Paying-Attention.md

 ### Read books and physically write down notes

 The medium in which you consume content influences how you consume it.
-For example social media posts are generally short blips of thoughts.
+For example social media blog are generally short blips of thoughts.
 So your mind spends time hopping around from thought to thought.
 I've found reading entire books to be helpful.
 A book is one cohesive thought and they're generally free of distractions such as advertising.

 Whenever I need to take notes, I find physically writing things down helps me to retain the information.
 If I type it out on my computer, I find myself opening a second tab and navigating to various websites.